Professional Funeral Live Streaming Across the UK

 Two-camera professional coverage

-Streaming from almost any funeral location
+Streaming from almost any location

-Watch live or on demand
+Watch live or later

-When you decide to go ahead, I keep the process as simple as possible.
-I send you a link to a short online booking form which collects the key details of the funeral so I can confirm availability and get everything in the diary.
+When you decide to go ahead, I send a short online booking form to capture the key details so I can confirm availability and get everything in the diary.
+I then send a brief questionnaire, contract and payment link setting out clearly what we've agreed.
+You can also send a photograph of your loved one to include on the viewing page if you wish.

 Planning and setup

-On the day, I arrive early to set up discreetly and test the cameras, microphones and internet connections before any guests arrive.
+Before the day, I check the arrangements with you and, where needed, your funeral director and the venue, and prepare the private viewing link for you to share.
+On the day I arrive early to set up discreetly and test the cameras, microphones and internet connections before any guests arrive.

 Going live